konki-vienna/sketch-bootstrap-helpers/README.md

-# Bootstrap helpers :gem:
+# (Bootstrap) grid helpers :gem:
-A plugin to help working with bootstrap grids in Sketch
+A plugin to help working with vertical grids in Sketch

 ## Download
 Download [here](https://github.com/konki-vienna/sketch-bootstrap-helpers/tree/master/versions), extract zip-file and double click on 'BootstrapHelpers.sketchplugin' or install with Sketch Runner.